sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Browsertrix is a little complicated to set up, so it has become a bottleneck for SUCHO.
 These instructions are written to help onboard people who are "medium-technical" (not necessarily people who code, but who aren't afraid of installing and messing around with stuff).
 Even if you have little prior coding experience, this tutorial should make it possible for you to crawl and preserve a website.

+By the end of a crawl, you will have generated a zipped file of a a series of [Web ARChive (WARC) files](https://en.wikipedia.org/wiki/Web_ARChive).
+This final zipped file produced by Browsertrix is known as a .wacz file (short for [Web Archive Collection Zipped](https://webrecorder.net/2021/01/18/wacz-format-1-0.html)).

 **If you have questions**, don't hesitate to ask on the #browsertrix Slack channel.
 This sort of work often requires help for troubleshooting.

 ### Browsertrix